highlightjs/highlightjs-curl/README.md

 <pre><code class="language-curl">...</code></pre>
 ```

 Without specifying the language, Highlight.js will attempt to auto-detect the grammar.
-Since this curl grammar is an extension of bash, it may detect bash instead.
+Since this curl grammar is an extension of bash, it may detect bash or some other grammar instead.
+Therefore, always specify `curl` or `language-curl`.

 For more information, follow instructions at [highlightjs.org](https://highlightjs.org/usage/) to learn how to include the library and CSS and other use cases.
 See [Getting started](https://github.com/highlightjs/highlight.js#getting-started) for different integration and module options.